Ship It With AI Mihai Cvasnievschi

 Appendix C. Sources and Further Reading

 This appendix exists because every claim in this manual deserves a verifiable source if you choose to chase it down.
 I have organized the entries by claim, not by source, so you can map back from a passage in the body to the evidence behind it.
-Entries are grouped by category (studies, named incidents, vulnerabilities with patch versions, tool documentation, marketplaces, memory primitive sources) and each entry follows the same shape: the claim, the source, where in the manual it is used, and any caveat worth knowing.
+Entries are grouped by category (studies, named incidents, vulnerabilities with patch versions, tool documentation, marketplaces, memory primitive sources, permissions / sandbox primitive sources, outer-loop and autonomy sources) and each entry follows the same shape: the claim, the source, where in the manual it is used, and any caveat worth knowing.

 Studies and research